Chapter 17.46

 b.
 Alterations to the exterior facades of buildings (including but not limited to new or altered exterior electrical or mechanical systems such as pole-mounted or other light fixtures) excepting that ordinary (i.e., nonemergency) maintenance and repair activities may be granted a waiver of design review by the director.
 All work, even that qualifying for a waiver from the review process, must be conducted in accordance with applicable code requirements, including architectural design standards of Chapter 17.36 PTMC.

-B. Type II – Administrative Review with an Advisory Committee Pursuant to PTMC 17.46.070.
+B. Type II – Administrative Review.

 C. Standards to Be Applied.
 Applications for design review shall be subject to the site design and architectural design standards of this title as follows: